WebAssembly/spec/md-proto/WebAssembly.md

 Otherwise, [validation](#function-body-validation) is restarted with the new current position.

-TODO: `unreachable`, `br`, `return`, and `br_table` return type validation.

 #### Generic Instruction Validation

-For each operand [type] in the instruction's signature in reverse order, a type is popped from the type stack and checked to match it.
+For each operand [type] in the instruction's signature in reverse order, a [validation type] is popped from the type stack and checked to match it.
 Each return type of the instruction's signature is then pushed onto the type stack.

-Then, if the instruction's signature has no return types, and the length of the type stack is greater than the control-flow stack top's limit value, validation fails.
+If the instruction's signture has no return types:
+ - If the length of the type stack is greater than the control-flow stack top's limit value, validation fails.
+ - `void` is pushed onto the type stack.

 #### Function Return Validation